 How Does LendingTree Get Paid?

-If you’ve been treated differently by a mortgage lender because of your race, sex, religion or disability status, you may have experienced lending discrimination.
-For instance, maybe your lender doesn’t want to consider your disability-related income, or you’re being charged a higher interest rate because you live in a predominantly non-white neighborhood.
+If you’ve been treated differently by a mortgage lender or landlord because of your race, sex, religion or disability status, you may have experienced housing discrimination.
+This could look like your landlord refusing to consider your disability-related income, or your lender charging a higher interest rate because you live in a predominantly non-white neighborhood.

 Lending discrimination is common — for example, mortgage denial rates are higher for Black borrowers in all 50 of the country’s biggest metro areas — so it’s important to keep an eye out for unfair practices.

-If a lender takes action or makes a decision about your loan based on any of the following protected characteristics, it’s discrimination and it’s illegal.
+If a lender or landlord takes action or makes a decision about your home loan, or other housing-related application based on any of the following protected characteristics, it’s discrimination and it’s illegal

 • Race